21kauadev/microservices-ecommerce/README.md

 - Feign -> for microservices communication
 - Eureka -> for Service Registry, Discovery and Load Balancing
 - Swagger API (SpringDoc API) -> for Service Documentation
-- (Maybe) Api Gateway -> for all application routes centralized.
+- Api Gateway -> for all application routes centralized.